metal3-io/metal3-docs/design/baremetal-operator/bmh-v1beta1.md

   Note that using namespace other than the namespace of the BareMetalHost is already disallowed because of security concerns.

+- Remove the `Firmware` field since no maintained drivers support it any more.

 ### Implementation Details/Notes/Constraints

 Since the new API version will mostly involve removing or renaming fields,